What Will I Be Doing?

 "The counselors are all such amazing people and have helped me through so much throughout this short week." - YAI student

 - Great resume builder for jobs in college and even for post-grad careers.

 - YAI Director and staff can serve as employer references for job applications.

-- Transferrable skills such as basic teaching, counseling, time-management and youth engagement.
+- Transferrable skills such as basic teaching, art education, counseling, time-management and youth engagement.

 - Small pay stipend through SOU Pre-College Youth Programs.